dr3s/csv-wrangler/README.md

 Node streams module is very suited for processing large amounts of data without retaining it all in memory but it is single-threaded.

-The wrangle funtions works by piping the caller's input stream first through a parser, then transformation functions built from the configuration DSL.
+The wrangle functions work by piping the caller's input stream first through a parser, then transformation functions built from the configuration DSL.

 The API provided by Node streams makes for a convenient and familiar API for users of the library.